m4rku5-5/krispr/README.md

 ```
 python3.5 krispr.py new-model -e targets.csv -c 10
 ```
 The table should contain the target sequence in format `target + PAM + 1bp` as well as the experimentally validated mutagenesis efficiency.
 It is possible to mix different *k*-mer indices and their corresponding coverages for e.g. different species.
 Therefore just provide the path to the jellyfish index file.
+Also provide the number of plants wich have been used to determine the efficiency.
+This is used in the model to weight each sample.
 The table file should be a valid `.csv` file and have a format like this:

 ```
-target,efficiency,kindex,coverage
+target,efficiency,kindex,coverage,n_plants
-TTCTCCCCCCCAATCCGCCCTGGG,0.37,index.jf,10
+TTCTCCCCCCCAATCCGCCCTGGG,0.37,index.jf,10,34
-CGATTTCCTCCGCGCCGTTCCGGT,0.2,index.jf,10
+CGATTTCCTCCGCGCCGTTCCGGT,0.2,index.jf,10,7
-TCCTCCGCGCCGTTCCGGTCCGGC,0.0,index.jf,10
+TCCTCCGCGCCGTTCCGGTCCGGC,0.0,index.jf,10,21
-CGCGCCGTTCCGGTCCGGCGAGGC,0.78,index2.jf,5
+CGCGCCGTTCCGGTCCGGCGAGGC,0.78,index2.jf,5,46
-TCCGGTCCGGCGAGGCGACCCGGC,0.3,index3.jf,5
+TCCGGTCCGGCGAGGCGACCCGGC,0.3,index3.jf,5,43
 ...
 ...
 ```